-All policies developed for Fisher Children's Centre are:
+All policies developed for College of the North Atlantic Child Care Centre are:

-- Developed and implemented in accordance with the Child Care Regulations (Government of NL, 2017). - Provided to employees, volunteers and students who assist or provide services in the operation of our program prior to commencing their employment, volunteer work, or field placement. - Used to train employees, students and volunteers who assist or provide services in the operation of our program prior to commencing their employment, volunteer work or field placement. - Read, understood, and adhered to by all employees, volunteers, and students prior to commencing their employment, volunteer work or field placement. - Reviewed at least once a year with employees, volunteers, and students (if applicable) who assist or provide services in the operation of our program. - Provided to parents of children upon registering in the program via the Fisher Children's Centre: CHILD CARE INFORMATION HANDBOOK; and

-• Available for inspection upon the request of an Inspector.
+- Developed and implemented in accordance with the Child Care Regulations (Government of NL, 2017). - Provided to employees, volunteers and students who assist or provide services in the operation of our program prior to commencing their employment, volunteer work, or field placement. - Used to train employees, students and volunteers who assist or provide services in the operation of our program prior to commencing their employment, volunteer work or field placement. - Read, understood, and adhered to by all employees, volunteers, and students prior to commencing their employment, volunteer work or field placement. - Reviewed at least once a year with employees, volunteers, and students (if applicable) who assist or provide services in the operation of our program. - Provided to parents of children upon registering in the program via the College of the North Atlantic Child Care Centre: CHILD CARE INFORMATION HANDBOOK; and - Available for inspection upon the request of an Inspector.